Detroit Pistons' Cade Cunningham still feeling his way back after hip injury

 "Certain movements cause some discomfort, more than anything," Cunningham said.
 "But I’m just trying to work through it, get back right and get better.”

 The Pistons are exercising caution with Cunningham, who should get some rest during the All-Star break.
-Detroit has two road games next week before Cunningham participates in the Rising Stars Challenge in Cleveland with Saddiq Bey and Isaiah Stewart.
+Detroit has two road games next week before Cunningham participates in the Rising Stars Challenge on Friday in Cleveland with Saddiq Bey and Isaiah Stewart and the Skills Challenge on Saturday.
 After that, he'll get several days off before the Pistons resume their season at home against the Cleveland Cavaliers on Feb.
 24.

 "He came out, hadn't played in a while," Pistons coach Dwane Casey said after the game.
 "Didn't want to run him in the ground.
 He's gotta get his legs back under him, and the medical people wanted us to watch his minutes."